HabanaAI/vllm-fork/scripts/quickstart/README.md

 ## Model Weights Downloading and Conversion

 ### Start Docker Container on the Gaudi Server
-Assume that the original model weight files are downloaded and converted in the folder /mnt/disk4, which should have at least 1.5TB disk space for DeepSeek-R1-0528/DeepSeek-R1/DeepSeek-V3.1, and at least 2TB for Kimi-K2-Instruct.
+Assume that the original model weight files are downloaded and converted in the folder /mnt/disk4, which should have at least 1.5TB disk space for DeepSeek-R1-0528, DeepSeek-R1 or DeepSeek-V3.1, and at least 2TB for Kimi-K2-Instruct.
 > [!NOTE]
 > * Make sure the pulled docker image aligns with the corresponding Gaudi driver and OS version.
 The default one used in this guide is for Gaudi driver/firmware 1.20.1 and Ubuntu 22.04, referring to [Use Intel(R)Gaudi Containers](https://docs.habana.ai/en/latest/Installation_Guide/Additional_Installation/Docker_Installation.html#use-intel-gaudi-containers) for other images.